ljonesdesign/INLS161-2021-spring/docs/09-document-session-1.md

 [Gradesheet has helpful links for Mac Users](https://docs.google.com/spreadsheets/d/1fhnqMBbhlNOibG7OkRgcDm7d4ZOdeVJ3WJBrX3TCjs0/edit?usp=sharing)
 :::

 This recitation is a blended session.

-I will demonstrate all of the activities on a PC because the PC version of Word is what most of you will encounter in the business world.
+<s>I will demonstrate all of the activities on a PC because the PC version of Word is what most of you will encounter in the business world.</s>

+*I actually decided to demo it on the Mac because the videos are from the PC perspective.
+Therefore, if you are a Mac User, you may want to look at the class recordings in Panopto.*

 This session is geared towards helping you get your project done.
 The lecture provides the context about why you are doing what you are doing.